 At Fidelity, we recently redesigned our trading app so that it's simpler and faster for you to get the information you need and place trades when you want to.
 We also added in-app help if you ever need it, so you don't have to go to "trading school" if you don't want to.

 4. Are there tools if you want to dig deeper?

 Maybe you already have your own trusted sources for insights and analysis on investments.
 But it never hurts to keep your ear to the ground, so you know what the rest of the market is saying.
 When you're evaluating trading firms, check what kinds of intelligence they offer.

-For example, if you're looking for a quick pulse on a stock, the equity summary score available through Fidelity can tell you whether or not the experts think that the stock you're considering is worth buying.
-Our Social Sentiment score can tell you how the Twitterverse (and more) is feeling about a stock.
+For example, if you're looking for a quick pulse on a stock, the analyst ratings available through Fidelity can tell you whether or not the experts think that the stock you're considering is worth buying.
+The Social Sentiment score3 can tell you more about social media’s perception of a stock.
 And if you want to go even deeper, we have research, tools, and more that can help.

 The market is always innovating, and to survive and succeed, traders often have to adapt too.
 So consider whether your trading company offers opportunities to keep upping your game.
 At Fidelity, we have a wide selection of quick-hit and in-depth videos, articles, and podcasts from industry experts and professionals on investing ideas and strategies.
 Whether you want instant answers or weekly classes—on your time or in real time—we're here to help you keep learning.

 5. Are services backed by a solid company?

 When it comes to handling your money, the last thing you want is a rookie.
 Consider whether a given company is financially stable, has survived through scary markets and lived to tell the tale, and has a proven track record of being able to continue to fill customers' orders even when the market's having a fit.